An end-to-end connected customer experience

 next steps

 Following IPD V1, although the results weren’t what we were looking for, we had enough insight to proceed with a V2 follow up experiment.
-As a team, we pulled together customer data from V1, painpoints, and opportunities for improvement and established a new set of criteria for moving forward.
+I moderated a brainstorm with the initial team to analyze the user data from V1, and assess painpoints and opportunities for improvement.
+Based on that brainstorm, a new set of criteria was set:

 Scaling the experience down to one path to help reduce cognitive overload and guide the user more effectively